Infinitifall/4chv/README.md

 ![screenshot](resources/screenshot3.png)

+## Usage

+After following the install instructions above, you can keep 4chv running in the background whenever and however long you like.
+While running it will

+1. Keep downloading new threads
+2. Keep updating the board html files

+Open the board html files in your web browser :)

 ## FAQs

-- **How to use 4CHV**
-  - Follow the install instructions above
-  - Keep the program running in the background, it will download threads and update html files
-  - Open any of the html files in your browser

 - **Choose which /boards/ to download**
-  - Edit the `boards.txt` file, add one board per line
+  - Uncomment your boards in [scripts/chv_boards.py](./scripts/chv_boards.py) (remove the `#` character at the start of the line)

+- **Slow downloads?**
+  - A new thread is downloaded every 2 seconds
+  - You will have to wait 5 min the very first time you run 4chv to see a good number of threads

 - **Post quality**
   - 4chv automatically sorts threads and replies by quality ("points" and "+"s)
     - "points" depend on the uniqueness of the words used in the post
     - "+"s depend on the quality of the replies to the post

-- **Slow downloads?**
-  - A new thread is downloaded every 2 seconds
-  - You will have to wait 5 min the first time you run 4chv to see a good number of threads

-- **Where are threads stored**
+- **Where threads are stored**
-  - Threads are downloaded to the `threads` folder as Python Pickle files
+  - Threads are downloaded to the `threads` folder as SQLite files
-  - This folder can be deleted or even copied it to another installation of 4chv
+  - They can be deleted or even copied it to another installation of 4chv

 - **How to uninstall 4CHV**
-  - Simply delete the `4chv` folder
+  - Simply delete the `4chv` folder (everything is contained inside)